-There is no button rattle on this mod at all, however, one odd thing with the fire button is that it can rotate very easily.
+There is no button rattle on this mod, however one odd thing with the fire button is that it can rotate very easily.
 Not a big deal, but something I noticed.
 The 510 is great and gave me no issues with any atomizer.
 It’s not centered but flat and fits flush.
 It can handle a 25 mm atomizer without overhang.
 There is no charging on this mod, which is fine, as I don’t recommend charging mods internally anyway.
 There is a USB port for firmware updates only.
-It isn’t visible from the outside and is under the front panel which you remove via four torx screws to access.
+It isn’t visible from the outside and is under the front panel which you remove via four torx screws.

 The Jackaroo has pretty much every mode we’ve seen on mods these days.
 You have Power mode (watts), Voltage Mode, Watt Curve Mode, Temp Curve Mode, Bypass Mode, and Temp control mode for Ni200, Ti, and SS.
 No TCR mode, but the TCR is adjustable in each of the preset modes.
 The only thing I would consider missing is a pre-heat option in power mode, but you can use watt curve mode for that anyway.

 As far as the menu goes, the layout looks just like the one Voopoo is using, so it’s a pretty outdated menu system that is not so easy to navigate.
 Here is a quick rundown of the usage: